Daunus/bitcoin-address-generation-tool/README.md

-Python tool for generating pseudo-random private key and associated public key and address.
+Python tool for generating random private key and associated public key and address.